-The '"chai" you find in nearly any coffeehouse has a history that dates back thousands of years.
-Ancient "masala chai" ("spiced tea") is steeped in tales of royalty and herbal medicine and has evolved over the years to include countless variations and a worldwide fan base.
-This is masala chai's history, beginning where it originated the ancient kingdoms of South Asia and ending with how it permeated the corner coffee shops of America.
+The '"chai" you find in nearly any coffeehouse today has a history that dates back thousands of years.
+Ancient masala chai (meaning "spiced tea") is steeped in tales of royalty and herbal medicine.
+It has evolved over thousands of years to include countless variations and a worldwide fan base.

 According to lore, masala chai’s history began thousands of years ago in an ancient royal court.
-Some legends say it was created 9000 years ago, while others say it was 5000 years ago.
-Some say the court was located in what is now India, while others attribute masala chai to Thai origins.
+Some legends say it was created 9,000 years ago, while others claim it was 5,000 years ago.
+There are stories that the court was located in what is now India, while others attribute masala chai to Thai origins.
 Regardless, it is said that a king created it as a cleansing, vivifying Ayurvedic beverage.

 Even early on, masala chai was made with a wide range of spices and prepared with many different methods.
-It was served hot or cold as a remedy for mild ailments.
-At this time, the spicy-sweet drink known as “masala chai” did not contain any tealeaves and was caffeine-free.
+It was served either hot or cold as a remedy for mild ailments.
+At the time, the spicy-sweet drink did not contain any tea leaves and was caffeine-free.

 Black Tea’s Arrival

 In 1835, the British set up tea plantations in Assam, India.
 The black teas produced there made their way into local masala chai recipes.
-This is the first appearance of masala chai as we know it, complete with spices, milk, sweetener and tea.
-However, this mixture lacked mass appeal, as tea was primarily an export and was too expensive for most Indians.
+This was the first appearance of masala chai as it's known today, complete with spices, milk, sweetener, and tea.
+However, this mixture lacked mass appeal in the region, as tea was primarily an export and was too expensive for most Indians.

 Mass Popularity in India

-In the early 1900s, when the British-owned Indian Tea Association began to promote Indian tea consumption within India.
-Because black tea was the most expensive ingredient, vendors used milk, sugar and spices to keep their brews flavorful while keeping costs down.
+In the early 1900s, the British-owned Indian Tea Association began to promote Indian tea consumption within India.
+Because black tea was the most expensive ingredient, vendors used milk, sugar, and spices to keep their brews flavorful while holding costs down.
 Masala chai's popularity spread.

-Masala chai became even more popular in India in the 1960s, when a mechanized form of tea production called "CTC" made black tea affordable for the Indian masses.
-CTC (or "Crush, Tear, Curl") tea lacks the nuances that many crave in an unadorned cup of tea, but it does have a bold, tannic flavor that made it a tasty foil to masala chai’s sweet, creamy and spicy notes.
+Masala chai became even more popular in India during the 1960s when a mechanized form of tea production made black tea affordable for the Indian masses.
+CTC (Crush, Tear, Curl) tea lacks the nuances that many crave in an unadorned cup of tea.
+It does, however, have a bold, tannic flavor that made it a tasty foil to masala chai’s sweet, creamy, and spicy notes.
 For this reason, CTC masala chai remains a staple in many parts of India.

 As the worldwide popularity of masala chai grew, so did the number of variations of it.
 For example:

-- Indian masala chai is usually sweetened with a form of local, unrefined cane sugar called jaggery, but elsewhere it is sweetened with more widely available sweeteners.
-In the U.S., cane sugar and honey are popular sweeteners for masala chai.
+- Indian masala chai is usually sweetened with a form of local, unrefined cane sugar called jaggery.
+Elsewhere, it is sweetened with more widely available sweeteners, such as cane sugar and honey in the United States.

 - In India and most of the rest of the world, masala chai is made with black tea.
-In Kashmir, gunpowder green tea is used instead of black tea.
+In Kashmir, gunpowder green tea is used instead.
 Many American tearooms use loose-leaf black tea instead of CTC.
-Some caffeine-free versions of chai contain rooibos instead of black tea.
+You will also find that many caffeine-free versions of chai contain rooibos.

 - The milk in Indian chai is usually whole milk.
-Worldwide, some people prefer skim milk, soymilk or other non-dairy options, and some American coffeehouses use vanilla ice cream to make frozen chai.
+Worldwide, some people prefer skim milk, soymilk, or other non-dairy options.
+A number of American coffeehouses use vanilla ice cream to make frozen chai.

-- In India, masala chai is made from scratch with fresh ginger and just-ground spices.
-In the U.S., it is widely available as a syrup concentrate (common in coffeehouses) and as a tea 'blend' with dried spices, but it rarely made from scratch.
+- In India, masala chai is made from scratch with fresh ginger and fresh-ground spices.
+In the U.S., it is widely available as a syrup concentrate—common in coffeehouses—and as a tea "blend" with dried spices, but it rarely made from scratch.